mvolkmann/blog/src/swift/Fastlane.md

 `development`, `adhoc`, and `appstore`.

 A `.cer` file file is created in the project root directory.
+This file should be excluded from Git by adding it in `.gitignore`.

 This can be combined with the next step.